Wednesday, May 21, 2008

 This community forum has been made possible through the dedicated efforts of a few volunteers.
 In addition, the City of London, the Upper Thames Region Conservation Authority, Novack’s, Trojan Technologies, The Tea Haus, Ten Thousand Villages and locals of CAW and CUPE have come forward to sponsor this event and bring it to Londoners for no admission.

 The Future Belongs to Our Children.
+Or does it?

 People Before Profit or Profit Before People?